 Reading: Literature RL.5.1 Quote accurately from a text, and make relevant connections when explaining what the text says explicitly and when drawing inferences from the text.
 RL.5.2 Determine the key details in a story, drama or poem to identify the theme and to summarize the text.
 RL.5.3 Compare and contrast two or more characters, settings, or events in a story or drama, drawing on specific details in the text (e.g., how characters interact).
 RL.5.4 Determine the meaning of words and phrases as they are used in a text, including figurative language such as metaphors and similes.
-Reading:] Informational Text RI.5.1 Quote accurately from a text and make relevant connections when explaining what the text says explicitly and when drawing inferences from the text.
-Writing

-W.5.1 Write opinion pieces on topics or texts, supporting a point of view with reasons and information.
+Reading: In formational Text RI.5.1 Quote accurately from a text and make relevant connections when explaining what the text says explicitly and when drawing inferences from the text.
+Writing W.5.1 Write opinion pieces on topics or texts, supporting a point of view with reasons and information.
 W.5.4 Produce clear and coherent writing in which the development and organization are appropriate to task, purpose, and audience.
+Speaking an nd Listening

-Speaking and Listening SL.5.1 Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 5 topics and texts , building on others' ideas and expressing their own clearly.
+SL.5.1 Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 5 topics and texts , building on others' ideas and expressing their own clearly.
 SL.5.2 Summarize a written text read aloud or information presented in diverse media and formats (e.g., visually, quantitatively, and orally).
 SL.5.4 Report on a topic or text or present an opinion, sequencing ideas logically and using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.
-Language L.5.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+Language L.5.1 L.5.2 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
 A. Explain the function of conjunctions, prepositions, and interjections in general and their function in particular sentences.
 B. Form and use the perfect (e.g., I had walked; I have walked; I will have walked) verb tenses.
 C. Use verb tense to convey various times, sequences, states, and conditions.
 D. Recognize and correct inappropriate shifts in verb tense.
 E. Use correlative conjunctions (e.g., either/or, neither/nor).
-L.5.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
 A. Use punctuation to separate items in a series.
 B. Use a comma to separate an introductory element from the rest of the sentence.
 C. Use a comma to set off the words yes and no (e.g., Yes, thank you), to set off a tag question from the rest of the sentence (e.g., It's true, isn't it?), and to indicate direct address (e.g., Is that you, Steve?).
 D. Use underlining, quotation marks, or italics to indicate titles of works.
 E. Spell grade-appropriate words correctly, consulting references as needed.
-L.5.6 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases, including those that signal contrast, addition, and other logical relationships (e.g., however, although, nevertheless, similarly, moreover, in addition).
-Interdiscip plinary Connections
+L.5.6 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases, including those that signal contrast, addition, and other logical relationships (e.g., however , although, nevertheless, similarly, moreover, in addition).
+Interdisciplinar y Connections Social Studies 6.3 Active Citizenship in the 21st Century: All students will acquire the skills needed to be active, informed citizens who value diversity and promote cultural understanding by working collaboratively to address the challenges that are inherent in living in an interconnected world.